dionjwa/haxe-js-extern-macros/README.md

-# haxe-js-extern-macros
+# Haxe macros for working with JS npm externs

-Macros utilities for making it easier/faster when working with npm libraries.
+Macros utilities for making it easier/faster when working with npm libraries, such as [sequelize](http://docs.sequelizejs.com/).

+Haxe macros are particularly useful in generating boilerplate code from other code or configuration, allowing compiler type checking, and ensuring correct arguments in an otherwise runtime-only checked language (Javascript).

 ## [Sequelize](http://docs.sequelizejs.com/)

-Generate the attributes for your models
+Generate the attributes for your models, so you can keep model variables type checked.

 MyModel.hx: